 Beaches and berries practically put Bridgman on the map.

-Weko Beach continues to be a popular attraction along the shores of Lake Michigan and has 960-feet of shoreline and connects to the southern border of Warren Dunes State Park.
+Weko Beach continues to be a popular attraction with 960 feet of shoreline and access to the Warren Dunes State Park.
 There are nearly three miles of beach between Weko Beach and Warren Dunes State Park for visitors to experience.

 Looking for real estate in Bridgman, MI? @properties can help you find Bridgman homes for sale, Bridgman real estate agents, and information about the Bridgman real estate market.
 Find information about Bridgman schools and nearby amenities like restaurants, banks, airports, etc.